MCluck90/file-count-vscode/README.md

 Open the Command Palette and run one of the following commands:

 - `File Count: Show # of Files`
+  - Shows the number of files that match based on the [extension settings][#extension-settings]
 - `File Count: Show # of Files (Custom)`
+  - Shows the number of files that match the provided globs
+- `File Count: Insert # of Files`
+  - Insert the number of files in to the document that match based on the [extension settings][#extension-settings]
+- `File Count: Insert # of Files (Custom)`
+  - Insert the number of files in to the document that match the provided globs

 ## Extension Settings